handicap88/ThinkPad-X240-WINDOWS-LINUX-APPLE/README.md

 # ThinkPad-X240-WINDOWS-LINUX-APPLE

 Updates:
-- Looks that all works with Clover v5118, but you have to update manualy
+- Looks that all works with new Clover, but you have to update manualy without specific drivers
 - Sinetek-rtsx.kext v2.2 (now SD card reader don't breaks transfer)

 MacOS Mojave Issues: